zarwajaved/zarwajaved.github.io/_pages/projects.md

   * *Tools & Technologies Used*: DAQ, MATLAB, Feature Engineering, Machine Learning

 * **LSTM based early diagnosis of Sepsis-3** ([github repo](https://github.com/qasimnazir/LSTM-based-Sepsis-Prediciton))
-  * In this project, we focus on predicting sepsis, a medical condition where the immune system damages the body as a result of fighting infection.
-We introduce and replicate a Long Short-Term Memory (LSTM) neural network model that uses patient features from the Medical Information Mart for Intensive Care (MIMIC)-III dataset for early identification and prediction of sepsis, as defined by Sepsis-3.
-Ultimately, this report highlights the approach and results for sepsis prediction.
    * The gaol of final project for [CSE 6240 Big Data for Health](http://sunlab.org/teaching/cse6250/spring2021/) was to use Big Data Tools for solving a HealthCare problem.
+   * Problem Formulation: Develop a machine-learning based predicitve model for early detection of Sepsis which is a medical condition where the immune system damages the body as a result of fighting infection.
+   * Methodology:
-We used SQL and PySpark to caluclate features from the database and then trained a LSTM model for sepsis prediction.
+     *  Use SQL and PySpark to caluclate features from the Medical Information Mart for Intensive Care (MIMIC)-III dataset
+     *  Replicate and train a Long Short-Term Memory (LSTM) neural network model using the calculated features
+     *  Experimental evaluation and parameter tuning
+     *  Present findings in a report
    * *Tools & Technologies Used*: [MIMIC-III Clinical Database](https://physionet.org/content/mimiciii/1.4/), Google Big Query, SQL, PySpark, Feature Engineering, PyTorch, LSTM

 * **Performacne Testing and Comparison of Object Detection implementations in MATLAB and PyTorch**